rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/2-tuesday.md

 “Why don’t you start by telling me why you really texted me.”

 “Alright, I can do that.
-There’s this girl at the office.
-Cute.
-Red hair.
+There’s this girl at the office—cute, red hair.
 After a meeting, she was picking up some papers that fell on the ground and I could see down her top.
 She was wearing a red bra.”

 “That’s all it took?”